Cryptocurrency Is Taxed In Australia: Here’s What You Need To Know

 Once you've calculated the capital gain amount, you can figure out the tax owed by referring to your marginal income tax rate.
 Capital gains in Australia are taxed at the same rate as the marginal income tax rate.

-How To Calculate The Amount Of Tax Owed?
+Calculating The Amount Of Tax Owed

 The amount of tax you pay on your crypto earnings can vary depending on the type of activities you undertake.
 In Australia, profits and losses as a result of cryptocurrency activities need to be calculated in Australian Dollars.
 So you will need to convert the crypto assets price at the time of purchase and selling into AUD.
 The difference in fiat value between these dates will be subject to capital gains tax.
 This includes when you swap cryptocurrency in exchange for AUD, convert to another coin or purchase goods and services with cryptocurrency.
 To learn how to calculate crypto gains and losses, read our full guide.